cvrabel/fantasyLineup/README.md

 ### Uploading to AWS lambda:

 For me I have a lambda hosting the setLineup script which runs every day, and another lambda hosting the benchStarters script which runs on Fri,Sat,Sun (after the setLineup script is done).
+Right now its just scheduled to run after, but it will probably be better to have the setLineup script send an SNS notification which triggers the lambda.

 To upload I follow these steps:
 1) sudo make build-lambda-package